MCUdude/MightyCore/README.md

 * Use the 1 MHz option instead

-## Upload port / bootloader option
+## Bootloader option
-MightyCore let's you select what serial port you want to use for uploading.
-UART0 is the default port for all targets, but the ATmega324/644/1284 have more than one serial port to select from.
+MightyCore lets you select which serial port you want to use for uploading.
+UART0 is the default port for all targets, but ATmega324/644/1284 can also use UART1 for upload.
-If your application doesn't need or require a bootloader for uploading code you can also choose to disable this by selecting *No bootloader*.
+If your application doesn't need or require a bootloader for uploading you can also choose to disable it by selecting *No bootloader*.
-This frees 512 bytes of the flash memory on ATmega8535/16/32/164/324 and 1024 bytes on ATmega644/1284.
+This frees 512 bytes of flash memory on ATmega8535/16/32/164/324 and 1024 bytes on ATmega644/1284.

-Note that you have need to connect a programmer and hit **Burn bootloader** if you want to change any of the *Upload port settings*.
+Note that you have need to connect a programmer and hit **Burn bootloader** if you want to change any of the *Bootloader settings*.

 ## BOD option